Spring wellbeing guide: the Ayurvedic perspective

 Why does the climate within which we live affect our health?

 The qualities of cold, hot, dryness and damp affect the taste of the air, food and water; together with our general mood and energy.
-For example, different climate zones will have their own patterns: Alaska is cold and dry, the Amazon hot and damp.
-As our environment is constantly changing, we need to keep our health in tune by adapting our lifestyle accordingly.
 The reason why we are affected by these changes is that they affect our internal environment and our body changes its physiological mechanism to compensate.

 The best way to understand seasonal patterns is to observe the world around you.
 Take a look at your immediate environment: What is it like today?
 Is it cold, hot, dry or damp?